-The world's most luxurious airport
+Qatar's Hamad International: World's most luxurious airport?

 There's a full, formal restaurant (with a private room for celebs and minor royalty that don't get to use the Qatari emir's private airport), a bar stocked with top-class booze (alcohol is available at the airport and on Qatar Airways flights), and other more casual dining options.

-There are showers, sleeping booths, private rooms for families, a games area equipped with X-boxes and a fussball table, facilities for business meetings, Mecca-facing prayer rooms and a nursing area for new moms, complete with milk-warming facilities.
+There are showers, sleeping booths, private rooms for families, a games area normally equipped with games consoles and a fussball table, facilities for business meetings, Mecca-facing prayer rooms and a nursing area for new moms, complete with milk-warming facilities.

 Inbound business class travelers can also make use of a separate arrivals lounge, with it's own private immigration desk.